Overcoming Paralysis by Analysis

 For whatever business ideas that make it through that test, your next step is to make sure that niche is specific enough.
 For example, although it is a hot niche and a great market to go into, a topic like alternative health is too broad.

 You have to find your own slice of that market, like natural supplements for diabetics, raw food diets for weight loss … you get the idea.
-Get specific steps to help you do this in my essay here.
 You have to think about your own experience, what specifically about that topic do you like or have expertise in.

 For Scot’s fly fishing, he can’t just write a book about general fly fishing.
 He must get more specific.
 Does he have a special technique that lands him more fish?
 Does he live near a well-known fly fishing area?
 What about fly fishing does he do differently than others?